Study of the de Almeida-Thouless (AT) line in the one-dimensional diluted power-law XY spin glass: Data analyses on the droplet picture

-In Fig. \ref{fig:cl_hr_fit_s60} we show a similar plot to those in Figs. \ref{fig:cl_hr_fit_s75} and \ref{fig:cl_hr_fit_s85} but for the case of $\sigma = 0.60$.
+In Fig. \ref{fig:chi_cl_hr_fit}\flc{d} we show a similar plot to those in Figs. \ref{fig:chi_cl_hr_fit}\flc{e} and \ref{fig:chi_cl_hr_fit}\flc{f} but for the case of $\sigma = 0.60$.
 Notice however that because of the AT transition at this value of $\sigma$, at which $\xi_{\text{SG}}$ would diverge to infinity as $N\to \infty$ at some finite field $h_r =h_{\text{AT}}(T)$, a shoulder above the dashed line has started to appear which is the beginning of this divergence.
 Such a feature is absent in the figures for both $\sigma = 0.75$ and at $\sigma = 0.85$.
+Similarly, Fig. \ref{fig:chi_cl_Nxhr}\flc{d} shows poor collapse of $\xi_{\text{SG}}$ data for $\sigma=0.6$, which is in contrast to the cases of $\sigma=0.75$ and $\sigma=0.85$.
+This indicates that the $\xi_{\text{SG}}$ data for $\sigma=0.6$ is not in accordance with Eq. \ref{eq:scalingcorrformxi}.

 The spin glass susceptibility according to the droplet picture is a similar generalization of the finite size scaling form of Eq.~(\ref{eq:chi_fss:2/3<sigma<1}):

 The crossover function $\mathcal{C}(y) \sim 1/y^{x_{\chi}}$ when $y$ is large, so that then $\chi_{\text{SG}} \sim \xi^z$ and becomes independent of $N$.
 Its form is then